Vegan Eggplant and Spicy Chopped Salad Sandwich

 Biopsy

-If the lump is not too deep in your body / tissue, then PLEASE ask for a lumpectomy that they can safely biopsy when it is OUTSIDE your body.
+So, if the lump is not too deep in your body or tissue, then PLEASE ask for a lumpectomy that they can safely biopsy once OUTSIDE your body.
 Don’t say yes to this procedure before you do your own research.
-Biopsies spread cancer.. there is no argument since you cannot prevent cells from escaping when you poke a hole in a lump.
+Biopsies can definitely spread cancer.

 • Fine-needle aspiration biopsy: Your doctor uses a thin needle to remove cells or fluid from a breast lump.

-• Please be wary of procedures that cut through or make a hole in a mass.
-I believe the risk is greater than most medical practitioner are willing to admit, since it costs the Insurance company more to allow a surgical biopsy.
+Please be wary of procedures that cut through a mass.
 You have to assess the risk you want to take: 1) the risk (even a small one) of spreading the cancer if indeed it is malignant, 2) the risk that comes with any surgery.

 • Core biopsy: Your doctor uses a wide needle to remove a sample of breast tissue.